Stroke is a form of cerebrovascular disease, meaning it affects the vessels that supply blood to the brain

 - How quickly the healthy parts of your brain can take over for the injured area

 A blood clot or a blocked artery leading to the brain causes about 87% of all strokes.
-This type of stroke is called an ischemic stroke.
+This type of cerebrovascular disease is called an ischemic stroke.
 There are 2 kinds of ischemic stroke: cerebral thrombosis and cerebral embolism.

-Tests that show images of the brain (CT scan, MRI), measure the brain’s electrical activity (EEG), and show blood flow to the brain (carotid duplex scan) are used to find out the type and severity of stroke.
+Tests that show images of the brain (CT scan, MRI), measure the brain’s electrical activity (EEG), and show blood flow to the brain (carotid duplex scan) are used to find out the type and severity of cerebrovascular disease.

 What are the treatments for stroke?